-We’re on a mission to give people the financial jumpstart they need, when they need it.
-Questions about how our products work?
+We’re a company with a purpose: to give people the financial jumpstart they need, right when they need it.
+Questions about us or our products?
 Read on.

-Conventional earthquake insurance is designed to cover significant loss, but Jumpstart is different.
-Our goal is to quickly cover your immediate needs after the quake.
+Conventional earthquake insurance is designed to cover significant or total loss, but Jumpstart is different.
+We quickly cover your immediate needs after the quake.

 Even in a large quake, most damage is minor, and a total loss is the exception, as shown repeatedly in post-quake studies by the Earthquake Engineering Research Institute and others.